walfly/vectors-app/README.md

 Set these wherever the embeddings server runs (Render, local Docker, etc.):

 - **Minimal config:** `PORT` may be provided by the platform; otherwise the server defaults to `4000`.
-Redis-related variables are optional.
+Redis and Postgres-related variables are optional but recommended for caching and pgvector-backed storage.

 - `PORT` *(optional, default `4000`)* – HTTP port for the embeddings server.
 - `REDIS_URL` *(optional but recommended)* – Redis connection string used for